Centre for Cities tracks the latest unemployment claim statistics across the UK's cities and largest towns.

 Showing 1–10 of 177 results.

-As the lockdown in response to the Coronavirus pandemic varies across the country, Centre for Cities tracks the recovery of high streets in Britain's cities and large towns.
+Centre for Cities tracks the recovery of high streets in Britain's cities and large towns from the Coronavirus pandemic.

 At this event we discussed how two years of Covid-19 have changed the way we live, work and play in the UK’s largest towns and cities

 As the labour market stabilises, claimant count rates in all cities still remain higher than they were pre-pandemic, impacting both the levelling up agenda and the current cost of living crisis.